 MP for Edinburgh East and Musselburgh

-Chris Murray is a Labour (Co-op) MP for Edinburgh East and Musselburgh, elected in 2024.
-He serves on the Home Affairs Committee and on two Bills committees—the Space Industry (Indemnities) Bill and the Absent Voting (Elections in Scotland and Wales) Bill—and has also sat on several other bill committees, including Border Security, Employment Rights and Terrorism measures.
-His parliamentary activity includes roles on additional committees since joining Parliament.
+Chris Murray is the Labour (Co-op) MP for Edinburgh East and Musselburgh, elected in 2024.
+He currently sits on the Home Affairs Committee and has been involved in committee work on the Space Industry (Indemnities) Bill and the Absent Voting (Elections in Scotland and Wales) Bill; he previously served on committees addressing border security, employment rights and terrorism.

-Declares six financial interests: three entries related to donations or other support for MP activities (including loans), one entry for gifts/benefits and hospitality from UK sources, one miscellaneous entry, and one visits outside the UK.
+Declared financial interests include three entries for donations and other support for activities as an MP (including loans), one entry for gifts, benefits and hospitality from UK sources, one miscellaneous entry, and one entry for visits outside the UK.

 Generated 21 February 2026